Overview

 • Named Texas Lawyer “Appellate Lawyer of the Week,” 2017

 • Ranked in Chambers USA as a leading commercial litigator.
-The 2023 publication notes that “He is an excellent strategist who is realistic about outcomes and always on his client's side.”
+The 2024 publication notes that he “is an outstanding lawyer.

 • Named twice to the Dallas Business Journal listing of top litigators in Dallas